ppizzo/docker-latex/README.md

 docker run -ti -u $(id -u):$(id -g) --rm -v `pwd`:/src ppizzo/latex latex yourfile.tex
 ```

-The image also contains the `make` command, to be used if needed.
+There is also a tag `cv` for the Europass Curriculum Vitae.